Reduce dropoffs

 Zillow’s most important CTA is the contact agent button.
 Users who click it are connected with an agent who pays Zillow for the lead.

-Users often clicked the button because they thought they could ask a simple question about the property — in most instances, their current goal wasn’t to connect with an agent who could represent them in a buy transaction.
+Buyers often clicked the button because they thought they could ask a simple question about the property — their goal wasn’t to connect with an agent who could represent them in a buy transaction.

-Of users who click that CTA, 46% abandoned before connecting with an agent.
-How might we help users accomplish their goals and help reduce dropoffs?
+Of users who click that CTA, on average 76% abandoned before connecting with an agent.
+How might we help users accomplish their goals and reduce dropoffs?

-The Saturday Night Live TV show even did a skit about the phenomenon.
+Saturday Night Live even did a skit about the phenomenon.

 The strategy